lukaspatschil/federated_storage/README.md

 ### Development

+#### Installing dependencies

 In order to develop on the application make sure you have `npm 7` or higher installed.
 Then run `npm install` in the main directory.
 This will automatically install all node modules.

+When installing a new dependency use the command `npm install dependency -w service`.

+#### Docker

 In order to start all services run `docker-compose up` in order to start the application in development mode.

+To stop the containers run `docker-compose stop` or delete them by running `docker-compose down`.

+When installing a new dependency you will need to rebuild the docker container with `docker-compose build container-name`.

 ### Production